New payment system to help rid sector of bad milk

 The Kenya dairy industry has for long grappled with poor quality milk.
 And in a market that pays depending on how much one produces, unscrupulous farmers will use almost anything to shore up milk volumes or prolong its shelf life.

-The additions usually endanger lives of dairy products consumers as well as deny Kenya access to high paying export markets.
+The additions usually endangers lives of dairy products consumers as well as deny Kenya access to high paying export markets.

 This could however start changing in the coming months, with proposals for the industry to adopt a method of payment that focuses more on the quality of milk rather than quantity.